acse-2020/acse2020-acse9-finalreport-acse-yl2020/README.md

   <img src="readme_files/room.png" width="400" height="400"/>
   <img src="readme_files/sensor_room.png" width="400" height="400"/>
 </p>
 The room where the experimental data had been collected is located in the Clarence Centre (belonging to London South Bank University) and has 3 windows, two on one side with 1 on the other facing the road in London.
-Levels of CO2 were collected by seven sensors located at different optimised positions within the [room](https://link.springer.com/article/10.21136/AM.2021.0307-19).
+Levels of CO2 were collected by seven sensors located at different optimised positions within the room (https://link.springer.com/article/10.21136/AM.2021.0307-19).
 Provided by Laetitia Mottet, the given simulation data set consists of 455 (time series) vtu files.

 ## Getting started
 ### Dependencies